-Of all the standard advice I give out to mothers of newborns to toddlers, the one piece that seems to immediately make a difference is the implementation of white noise.
-There are all sorts of products on the market, from a sheep you put inside the crib that emits a low frequency whirrrring sound, to a $60 “sound conditioner“, but my number one recommendation is the cheapest, loudest box fan you can find, something like the good ole’ Lasko 3733.
+Of all the standard advice I give out to parents regarding their kiddos’ sleep, the one piece that seems to immediately make a difference is the implementation of white noise.
+There are all sorts of products on the market (check out my favorites list here), but my number one recommendation is the cheapest, loudest box fan you can find!
+Something like the good ole’ Lasko 3733 will do the trick.
 Just turn that baby on to the loudest setting, face it towards the wall (so your little one doesn’t get too cold), and you have the most effective sound machine on the planet.
 But why is white noise for baby (and everyone else!) so helpful?
 Read on to find out…

 A box fan on it’s loudest setting will seem too loud for mom and dad, but will be the perfect volume for baby.
-Also as a hilarious aside, another household object that is the perfect loudness would be something like a blowdryer, which one would NEVER UNDER ANY CIRCUMSTANCES EVER USE AS A WHITE NOISE MACHINE except for if you are Lori Broady and a show called My Strange Addiction did an episode on you where they showed how you’re addicted to sleeping with your blowdryer and you co-sleep with your 4 year old and have burned her on not one, but multiple, occasions, and how you have started a fire with your blow dryer addiction.
+Also, as a hilarious aside, another household object that is the perfect loudness would be something like a blowdryer…which one would NEVER UNDER ANY CIRCUMSTANCES EVER USE AS A WHITE NOISE MACHINE!
+Except if you are Lori Broady on a show called My Strange Addiction (episode info), where they showed how you’re addicted to sleeping with your blowdryer, and you co-sleep with your 4-year-old, and have burned her on not one, but multiple occasions, and how you have started a fire with your blow dryer addiction…